namesys-eth/ipfs2-eth-resources/docs/README.md

 #### Authors: `sshmatrix`, `0xc0de4c0ffee`
 ###### tags: `specification` `resolver` `contenthash` `ccip` `ens`

-IPFS2 is a proof-of-concept IPFS gateway using an ENS CCIP Resolver wrapped in a `base32` decoder, capable of resolving IPFS and IPNS contenthash as subdomains `*.IPFS2.eth` when queried via a URL. `IPFS2.eth` is a dual implementation of CCIP-Read 'Off-chain Lookup', in which the Resolver contract is capable of fulfilling two queries simultaneously,
+IPFS2 is a proof-of-concept IPFS gateway using an ENS CCIP Resolver wrapped in a `base32` decoder, capable of resolving IPFS, and IPNS (and IPLD) contenthashes as subdomains `*.IPFS2.eth` when queried via a URL. `IPFS2.eth` is a dual implementation of CCIP-Read 'Off-chain Lookup', in which the Resolver contract is capable of fulfilling two queries simultaneously,

 - to fetch the ENS contenthash as the parent domain's subdomain, and
 - to fetch the RFC-8615 compliant records stored at that contenthash, if requested.